nanoframework/Samples/samples/AzureSDK/DpsSampleApp/README.md

 // See the previous sections in the SDK help, you either need to have the Azure certificate embedded
 // Either passing it in the constructor X509Certificate azureCA = new X509Certificate(DpsSampleApp.Resources.GetBytes(DpsSampleApp.Resources.BinaryResources.BaltimoreRootCA_crt));

-// Note: if your private key is not protected with a password, you don't need to pass it
+// Note: if the private key is not encrypted with a password, use an empty string for the password parameter
 // You can as well store your certificate directly in the device certificate store
 // And you can store it as a resource as well if needed X509Certificate2 deviceCert = new X509Certificate2(cert, privateKey, "1234");